 I like to serve this with a nice bowl of hot and fluffy mashed potatoes.
 Mashed potatoes are very simple to make.
 For four people you will need to peel and quarter about 2 ½ pounds of potatoes and boil them until tender in lightly salted water.
 Drain well and return the potatoes to the pan and shake them over the residual heat of the burner to dry them out a bit.

 Stir in a bit of warm milk and a knob of butter and mash with a potato masher until they are smooth.
 The amount of milk depends on how thick or thin you like your mash.
 The amount of butter depends on how rich you like them.
-Season them to taste with some salt and pepper, a bit of freshly grated nutmeg, and your mash is done ready to be served alongside this fabulously tasty oven bake.
+Season them to taste with some salt and pepper, and a bit of freshly grated nutmeg, and your mash is done ready to be served alongside this fabulously tasty oven bake.

 That’s it.
 The pork and sauerkraut recipe for a hearty, delicious supper is ready.

 In case potatoes are not your thing, you could make a salad to serve alongside if you wanted to.
 Some crusty bread is also nice so that you can mop up all of those lovely juices.
 Or, you can get some inspiration from this Easy Classic Pork Fried Rice Recipe to make a rice side dish for this meal.
-Cabbage and rice actually go great together!
+Cabbage and rice go great together!